 |Android||Yes||If you install our app on Google's Android platform certain things are emitted to Google we can't change.
 This is the same for all apps you install.||Android app|

 |Google Maps||Yes||We use Google Maps to show places on a map.
 It doesn't save any cookies.||Android app and website|

 |Amazon||Amazon Web Services||Yes||Amazon Web Services power the entire infrastructure at ShopGun.
 Databases, servers, image hosting, etc. We are constantly making adjustments to improve security both online and physically.
 For example, enabling database encryption to prevent physical access to data in AWS' data centers.||All services and apps.|

-You can always remove your subscriptions or delete your account to stop receiving push notifications.
+You can always remove your subscriptions, saved searches or delete your account to stop receiving push notifications.
 Or disallow notifications for ShopGun in your settings on iOS or Android.

 ShopGun is responsible for your data.
 If you want to file a complaint you can always reach out to the data protection agency in your country: